ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/02_scripts/cc1_ws2324_01_intro_script.md

 With this course, you will

-* be able to write code and to develop software,
+* advance your ability to write code,
-* acquire fundamental knowledge of web technologies and develop these,
+* advance your ability to conceptualize and design,
-* gain an overview of languages, techniques and algorithms in the context of *design and communication*
+* acquire fundamental knowledge of web technologies,
 * use software development in a creative context, and
 * implement specific design goals.